ohnihili/Viterbi-and-Pathfinder-Algorithms/README.md

 ## Project Overview:

-Implementations of the Viterbi Algorithm and mutliple basic pathfinding algorithms.
+Implementations of the Viterbi Algorithm and multiple basic pathfinding algorithms.

 **Includes:**